 The American Artisan Series is a line of fully American Made wristwatches powered by restored, U.S. made pocket watch movements.
 Each watch contains the original movement (timepiece), dial (face), and hands from a vintage (1880’s – 1950’s) pocket watch made by one of the original great American watch companies.
-Vortic is pairing cutting edge technology with beautiful, authentic, quality pieces made 100+ years ago to preserve an important part of United States history in a functional way.
+Vortic Watch Company is pairing cutting edge technology with beautiful, authentic, quality timepieces made 100+ years ago to preserve an important part of United States history in a functional way.

-The movements used in the American Artisan Series are actual pieces of United States history.
+The movements used in the American Artisan Series watches are actual pieces of United States history.
 Every time you look at the beautiful mechanism, it connects you to the hardworking people who helped build a nation.
 We invite you to use your own pocket watch in an AAS conversion to make a functional piece that is personal to you.
-Each watch is assembled by hand, one-at-a-time, in our Northern Colorado workshop, so every customer's project gets individual treatment.
+Each wristwatch is assembled by hand, one-at-a-time, in our Northern Colorado workshop, so every customer's project gets individual treatment.

 Vortic is working to learn more about Titanium 3D printing through a research grant at Pennsylvania State University.

 All Artisan Series water-resistant cases are 3D printed from titanium by Imperial Machine and Tool in New Jersey.
 This company specializes in advanced machining practices for the aerospace and military industries.

 Vortic uses a HAAS mill to machine the internal features of the case as well as the stainless steel back piece.
 The company is constantly bringing operations in-house to improve quality, design, and overall capabilities.

 The crowns, screws and other internal parts are masterfully swiss-turned at Swiss-O-Matic in Montrose, CO.
 Running a swiss-turning machine takes a great deal of specialized skill, and we are lucky to have one of the top facilities in the United States in our back yard.